-- (i) Item 6.1 Delegation by Wayne Terryberry, Hamilton Burlington Trails Council, respecting a Proposal for a Regional Multi-Use Greenway to Compliment LRT Infrastructure and Enhance Hamilton's Active Transportation Network - the delegate has requested to postpone his presentation to the October 21, 2015 GIC meeting. - (ii) Item 6.5 Delegation by John Hawker and Robin McKee, of the Sir John A. Macdonald Society, respecting the upcoming Commemoration of the November 1893 Unveiling of Canada's First Statue of Sir John A. Macdonald's 200th Birthday - the delegates have requested to postpone their presentation to the October 7, 2015 GIC meeting. - (iii) Added as Item 7.5 a presentation from CityHousing Hamilton The State of the Stock
+- (i) Item 6.1 Delegation by Wayne Terryberry, Hamilton Burlington Trails Council, respecting a Proposal for a Regional Multi-Use Greenway to Compliment LRT Infrastructure and Enhance Hamilton's Active Transportation Network the delegate has requested to postpone his presentation to the October 21, 2015 GIC meeting. - (ii) Item 6.5 Delegation by John Hawker and Robin McKee, of the Sir John A. Macdonald Society, respecting the upcoming Commemoration of the November 1893 Unveiling of Canada's First Statue of Sir John A. Macdonald's 200th Birthday - the delegates have requested to postpone their presentation to the October 7, 2015 GIC meeting. - (iii) Added as Item 7.5 a presentation from CityHousing Hamilton The State of the Stock

 Staff has requested that the presentation for Item 7.5 be addressed prior to the Consent items, as they must leave for a fellow staff member's funeral, which is taking place this morning.
-The agenda for the September 16, 2015 General Issues Committee meeting was approved, as amended.